 - 1/2 cup fortified nutritional yeast (see Notes)

 - Lightly brush oil on each side of the tortillas and lay them on 2 large baking sheets.
 Bake for 10 minutes.

 - While the tortillas are baking, drain the tofu and place on a plate or tray.
 With a cloth or paper towels, press the tofu to remove extra liquid.
 Crumble tofu into a large bowl.

 - Remove tortillas from the oven and set aside.
 Turn oven to 350 degrees F.

 - Add salt, onion powder, garlic powder, basil, nutritional yeast and red chili flakes, if desired, to the tofu.
 Mix well.

 - Spread 1/2 cup sauce on the bottom of an 8x11-inch baking dish.
 Layer 6 tortillas on top of the sauce.
 Spread 1/2 cup sauce over the tortillas.

 - Spoon 1/2 the tofu mixture over the tortillas.
-Pour 1/2 cup sauce over tortillas and spread evenly.
+Pour 1/2 cup sauce over the tofu.

-- Spoon the remaining tofu on top.
+- Make another layer of 6 tortillas.
+Spoon the remaining tofu on top.
 Pour the final 1/2 cup sauce over the tofu.

 - Top with sliced mushrooms and olives.
 Bake for about 30 minutes.